-C. What Could Cause the Effective Date of This Rule To Change?
+C. What Could Cause a Change in the Effective Date of This Rule?

 Under 5 U.S.C.
 801(b)(1) a rule shall not take effect, or continue in effect, if Congress enacts (and the President signs) a joint resolution of disapproval, described under section 802.